Neutis/neutis-docs/docs/connectivity/serial-cp.md

 ![CP2102](../../img/connectivity/cp2102_connection.png)

-The rest of the connection process including identifying a USB device and logging in you can be found in [USB-Serial section](https://docs.neutis.io/connectivity/usb-serial/).
+The rest of the connection process including identifying a USB device and logging can be found in [USB-Serial section](https://docs.neutis.io/connectivity/usb-serial/).